Life is short. It’s beautiful to go back into the deep recesses of my memory and extract the days and events of my life which are precious.

-When I stretch my memory, I can vividly see my first day in the school.
-My dad holding my hand and taking me to school.
+When I stretch my memory, I can vividly see my first day in school.
+My dad held my hand and took me to school.
 I was crying on my way to school.
-When I reached the school, I liked the environment.
+When I reached the school, I liked the classroom environment.
 There were lots of toys.
-I enjoyed them.
-We had snacks during the break time.
-I liked the snacks but I hated milk served in a copper tumbler.
+We had snacks during break time.
+I liked the snacks, but I hated plain milk served in a copper tumbler.
 I liked my nursery teachers.
 I can remember only one name, Sunita madam.
-Some of the faces I remember in the Jr KG, 1981 are: Brijesh, Kaushik, Rajan, Kanpoorwala, Pushpak, Dharmesh, Hardik, Vikram, Smith, Sachin, Palek, Parul, Monica, Ojoswita, Shraddha.
+Some faces I remember in the Jr KG, 1981 are Brijesh, Kaushik, Rajan, Kanpoorwala, Pushpak, Dharmesh, Hardik, Vikram, Smith, Sachin, Palek, Parul, Monica, Ojoswita, Shraddha.

 I remember an incident when I left my KG class without notifying the teacher.
-I saw our house maid, Parvati in the school and I went with her without informing anyone.
+I saw our housemaid, Parvati, in the school and I went with her informing no one.
 When my mother came to pick me up, I was not there.
-They looked for me everywhere even in the school bus but I was nowhere seen.
+They looked for me everywhere, even on the school bus, but I was nowhere seen.

-In fact, Parvati had taken me to our neighbor’s house – Nambiar family, on the 2nd floor of our apartment.
+In fact, Parvati had taken me to our neighbor’s house – the Nambiar family, on the 2nd floor of our apartment.

-My mother was tensed that I was not in school when she came to pick me up.
-She went to tell this incident to Nambiar aunty and to my mom’s surprise, I was there.
+My mother was tensed.
+She went to tell about this incident to Nambiar aunty, and to her surprise, I was sitting on the sofa.
 I received a big scolding that day.
 My mom took me back to the school and informed the teacher.

 I remember my first standard classroom and the class teacher.
-Her major subject was Drawing, which was a bit boring for me.
-Radha madam was the English teacher.
+Her major subject was Arts, which I found boring.
+Radha madam was our English teacher.
 Once we went to her house.
-There was some complaint about me.
-I don’t remember what mischief I did.
+There was some complaint about me for some mischiefs I did.
 We had oral and written exams.
 I used to do well in the oral exams.

-I remember the second standard class room near to the library.
+I remember the second standard classroom near the library.
 The library was upstairs.

 The 4th standard was on the 2nd floor.
-Desai madam was the English Teacher.
-She once gave an assignment to come out with words that has two consecutive letters “O”.
+Desai madam was our English Teacher.
+She once gave the assignment to come out with words that have two consecutive letters “O”.
 Occasionally she used to share her US experience.
-We had class on Saturdays.
-It was a half day, from 12 to 4 pm.
+We had classes on Saturdays.
+It was a half-day, from 12 to 4 pm.

 Our school had excellent Gujarati snacks.
-I loved Vatana and Mamra mix, batata pauva or bread bhajiya.
-For 25 paise, we used to get a small quantity, 50 paise, medium amount, 1 rupee, it was a huge quantity.
+I loved Vatana and Mamra mix, batata pauva, or bread bhajiya.
+For 25 paise, we used to get a small quantity, 50 paise, a medium amount, and with 1 rupee, a huge quantity.
 There was always a big queue in front of the canteen for snacks.
-There was also a lariwala outside the school, selling bun stuffed with Samosa and chutney.
+There was also a lariwala outside the school, selling buns stuffed with Samosa and chutney.
 It was my favorite.

 Gandhi was the top ranker throughout.
 He was unbeatable.
 Anurag was the second ranker.
 I ranked 3rd or 4th.

-I used to go for Hockey practice in the Polo Ground conducted by Dubey sir.
+I used to go for hockey practice in the polo ground conducted by Dubey sir.
 Not that I loved hockey, but to score better marks in the Physical Education exam.
 After the practice, I had Gujarati Tuition on the third floor of our apartment.
-Although, I studied hard, it was tough for me to score well in Gujarati exam.
+Although I studied hard, it was tough for me to score well in the Gujarati exam.

 I remember scoring 13th rank in the first term exam of 6th std.
 I was upset with my results.
 After that, mom used to take tests regularly.
 In the second term exam, I scored 3rd rank.
-NKaul madam, our class teacher, applauded me in front of the whole class, seeing the improvement in my rank.
-It was during the sixth standard, we moved from Vithlesh Apartment to Priyardarshini Society, Makarpura Road.
-I had good friends in the Vithlesh apartment and I missed my cricket with them.
+N.Kaul madam, our class teacher, applauded me in front of the whole class, seeing the improvement in my rank.
+It was during the sixth standard; we moved from Vithlesh Apartment to Priyadarshini Society, Makarpura Road.
+I had wonderful friends in the Vithlesh apartment and I missed playing cricket with them.

-I remember the days in my 7th std.
+I remember the school days in my 7th standard.
 The class was on the top floor.
 Mohandas madam was the class teacher, she taught Maths.
-Nilesh Shah, Hardik Gandhi, and I were seated together in the girls section.
-I remember playing cricket during the break time.
-Yogendra was the fast baller.
+Nilesh Shah, Hardik Gandhi, and I sat in the girls’ section.
+I remember playing cricket during break time.
+Yogendra was a fast baller.

-I remember the debate competition in the 7th std.
+I remember the debate competition in the 7th standard.
 I scored second and Ojaswita scored first.
-It was a great joy among my friends when the results were announced.
+It was a great joy when the results were announced.

-We had spelling competition every month.
-NKaul madam was teaching English.
-I remember Bharti madam, teaching Social Studies.
-I ranked second in the first term, first in the 2nd term and second in the Annual exam.
+We had a spelling competition every month.
+N.Kaul madam taught English.
+Bharti madam taught Social Studies.
+I ranked second in the first term, first in the 2nd term, and second in the annual exam.

-Some of my class mates I remember in the 7th standard are Vikram, Prasanna, Kaushik, Hardik, Monika, Parul, Shraddha, Aparna, Dharmesh, Pushpak, Brijesh, Kanpurwala, Ojoswita, Yogendra, Amit Jain.
+Some of my classmates I remember in the 7th standard are Sachin, Vikram, Kaustubh, Makrand, Prasanna, Kaushik, Hardik, Monika, Parul, Shraddha, Aparna, Dharmesh, Pushpak, Brijesh, Kanpurwala, Ojoswita, Yogendra, and Amit Jain.

 To be continued…